Skip to product information

 EXCEPTIONAL BINDINGS BY DEVAUCHELLE - THE GREATEST FRENCH BOOKBINDER OF THE 20TH CENTURY

-Here we have the 1524-5 edition of the Nevi'im Rishonim, and the 1546 edition of the Nevi'im Aharonim (reprint of the 1525 edition, also by Bomberg), uniformly bound in magnificent fine bindings by the greatest French bookbinder of the 20th century, Devauchelle, who authored an important history of French bookbinding.
+Here we have the 1524-5 edition of the Nevi'im Rishonim (being the textual base of the KJV), and the 1546 edition of the Nevi'im Aharonim (reprint, also by Bomberg), uniformly bound in magnificent fine bindings by the greatest French bookbinder of the 20th century, Devauchelle, who authored an important history of French bookbinding.
 Devauchelle bindings are of the utmost rarity and desirability.
 Indeed, his history of French bookbinding often sells in excess of £2,500 alone, with his bindings typically selling in excess of £5,000.
 Though it is a subjective matter, it is our view that the bindings here are of his finest work.
 These bindings are truly of the finest craftmanship, especially for being in folio format.
 Here we encounter together the finest example of 20th century French bookbinding and the most important edition of the Hebrew Bible.

 -------------------